Holodomor denial: Background

 The issue of the Holodomor has been a point of contention between Russia and Ukraine, as well as within Ukrainian politics.
 According to opinion polls, Russia has experienced an increase in pro-Stalin sentiments since the year 2000, with over half viewing Stalin favourably in 2015.
 Since independence, Ukrainian governments have passed a number of laws dealing with the Holodomor and the Soviet past.

 By 2009, Holodomor denial was a matter of Russian government policy and the subject of its disinformation operations.
 The Russian government does not recognize the famine as an act of genocide against Ukrainians, viewing it rather as a "tragedy" that affected the Soviet Union as a whole.
 A 2008 letter from Russian president Dmitry Medvedev to Ukrainian president Viktor Yushchenko asserted that "the tragic events of the 1930s are being used in Ukraine in order to achieve instantaneous and conformist political goals."

 Although from writers such as Alexander Motyl, his research indicated that Soviet and Russian denialism has paradoxically strengthened efforts to preserve the memory of the Holodomor both in Ukraine and among Ukrainian diasporas.
 The attempt to erase historical memory has motivated Ukrainian activists, scholars, and policymakers to institutionalize Holodomor remembrance as a central pillar of national identity.
-As former Ukrainian president Leonid Kuchma had established a national Holodomor Memorial Day in November of 1988, which was renamed to the Day of Memory for Victims of the Holodomors and Political Repressions in 2004.
+As former Ukrainian president Leonid Kuchma had established a national Holodomor Memorial Day in November 1988, which was renamed to the Day of Memory for Victims of the Holodomors and Political Repressions in 2004.